 The changes have been well received thus far with Tigris’ sales up tripling from 2012 to 2015.
 With a proven track record of consistency, organization, reliability & results, I whole-heartedly believe in our corporate mission and I take pride in knowing my company is one clients and staff alike can trust and can count on to deliver.

 The W100 is an annual ranking of the country’s top women entrepreneurs and I made #95 on the list for 2016!
 The W100 champions the accomplishments of female entrepreneurs who an not only an inspiration but also smart, tenacious, creative business people.
 The PROFIT/Chatelaine W100 ranking of Canada’s Top Female Entrepreneurs ranks female business leaders according to a proprietary formula that combines sales, 3 year revenue growth rate and the profitability of their businesses.
 A minimum criteria is $1,000,000 in gross annual sales and all financial statements are required to verify the information.

 Awards and accolades aside, Tigris has received some amazing press as well!
 We have been featured in dozens of articles over the past year.
 To check them out, click here and scroll to the bottom of the page (and watch a few of our videos along the way!).
 In addition, a couple of my own articles have been published.
 My article on Tips to Throw a Nearly Perfect Product Launch was published on Entrepreneur.com and two of my articles were published in the Globe & Mail’s Leadership Lab including one on employee engagement and another on hiring brand ambassadors.
-We were also covered in a full page article in the Financial Post on our World Cup activation at the Toronto Eaton Centre on Jul.
+Tigris was covered in a full page article in the Financial Post on our World Cup activation at the Toronto Eaton Centre on Jul.
 7, 2014 and I was featured as the Notable Young Entrepreneur on Jun.
 4, 2014.

 So what’s next for us at Tigris?